The Kitchen Hierarchy: Understanding the Brigade System

 Chef Mani Bharat working in a commercial kitchen

-What is the Hierarchy in a Kitchen?
+What is the Chef Hierarchy in a Kitchen?

 5. Commis Chef: This role is typically an entry-level position where chefs learn about different stations and begin their culinary journey.